Decisions to be healthy

 This isn’t to say that when patients are involved, there aren’t still serious risks.
 There’s no such thing as a sure thing in medicine, and the risks of a procedure or path still need to be thoroughly communicated.

-But when we do get involved, when we take a role in our health, we tend to have better results.
+When we do get involved, when we take a role in our health, we tend to have better results.
 And those are odds we all want on our side.

 4) Small Decisions Matter